WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 - Type: `Function`
 - Required: No

 Custom search handler for suggestions.
-If specified, it's passed to `URLInput` as `__experimentalFetchLinkSuggestions`.
+If specified, it's passed to `URLInput` as `__experimentalFetchLinkSuggestions`, if not, a generic handler is.

 See the [createSuggestion](#createSuggestion) section of this file to learn more about suggestions.